• Skip to primary navigation

 • Beetroot powder - This beetroot powder is made form 100% pure beets and is the key to the dark red color.

-Recipe Ingredients for the frosting
+Recipe Ingredients for the Frosting

 • Cream cheese - I always use full fat cream cheese for the taste quality, but using a lower fat variety wouldn't change this texture at all.